marciecaccamo/learning-library/developer-library/visual-builder/standalone/create-mobileapp/add-pages/add-pages.md

-# Add Pages for Data Manipulation to an Oracle Visual Builder Mobile Application
+# Add Pages for Working with Data

 ## Introduction